-Prior to joining WTPPG in October 2013, Brian spent 12 years working for now-Senator Roy Blunt (R-Missouri), most recently as legislative director and chief policy advisor in Blunt’s capacity as vice-chairman of the Senate Republican Conference.
+Prior to joining WTG in October 2013, Brian spent 12 years working for now-Senator Roy Blunt (R-Missouri), most recently as legislative director and chief policy advisor in Blunt’s capacity as vice-chairman of the Senate Republican Conference.
 In that capacity Brian managed Blunt’s legislative staff and agenda, including committee work, key legislative priorities, and leadership initiatives.
 He additionally served as the Senator’s immediate adviser on issues related to national security and trade.

 Brian also served as legislative director and leadership aide for Blunt during his final two years in the House of Representatives before Blunt’s election to the Senate in 2010.

 Previously Brian spent six years as policy advisor and senior policy advisor to Blunt during his tenure as Republican Whip – a top leadership role voted upon by all Members of the House Republican Conference – handling foreign policy, international trade, intelligence, immigration, government reform, election reform, small business, and telecommunications issues.